seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 Lastly, there were some mutations which post incremented or decremented values that were only every used once (before being returned, before being reassigned) and could not be caught by adding more test cases or modifying code.
 These errors will not cause issues in production code.
 ### `DataUtilitiesClone`
-Originally this test class had a mutation score of 96.77%.
+Originally this test class had a mutation score of 95.34% and is now 96.77%.
 One new test case was built to address one of the failed mutations.

 `testNullRow` tests when one row in an array is `null` to ensure that the new array is built properly.